How do Nanrobot D5+ vs. EvoMotion ES16 1000W stack up?

-Nanrobot D5+ has Disc breaks, and EvoMotion ES16 1000W has Disc breaks.
+Nanrobot D5+ has Disc brakes, and EvoMotion ES16 1000W has Disc brakes.

 When it comes to tires, there are two options, pneumatic or solid.
 Pneumatic tires are more comfortable, but can burst if punctured by glass, thorns or nails.
 Solid rubber tires however are far more durable (and puncture-proof) but will give a more bumpy ride.

 Nanrobot D5+ has Pneumatic and EvoMotion ES16 1000W has Pneumatic.